invertase/react-native-firebase/docs/messaging/ios-permissions.md

 - `0` = `messaging.AuthorizationStatus.DENIED`: The user has denied notification permissions.
 - `1` = `messaging.AuthorizationStatus.AUTHORIZED`: The user has accept the permission & it is enabled.
 - `2` = `messaging.AuthorizationStatus.PROVISIONAL`: [Provisional authorization](#provisional-authorization) has been granted.
+- `3` = `messaging.AuthorizationStatus.EPHEMERAL`: The app is authorized to create notifications for a limited amount of time.
+Used for app clips.

 To help improve the chances of the user granting your app permission, it is recommended that permission is requested at a time which makes sense during the flow of your application (e.g. starting a new chat), where the user would expect to receive such notifications.